dartmouth-cs52-20S/project-know-the-news/README.md

 ## Deployment

-* project is deployed at knowthenews.surge.sh
+* project is deployed at http://knowthenews.surge.sh/
 * the chrome extension is currently only in github but hopefully will get approved soon by chrome webstore and it will be officially online.

 ## Authors